⟵ hearthere ⟶

 The auto-installation script is intended ONLY FOR CLEAN IMAGES!!!

-If you already have other software installed and configured (or other versions of Totum), the server will become non-operational with no rollback option!
+If you already have other software installed and configured (or other versions of Totum), the server will become inoperable!

-1. Deploy a server with Ubuntu 24.04 Ā”without pre-installed packages of other software!;
+1. Deploy a server with Ubuntu 24.04 without pre-installed packages of other software!;

-If you need to install on a version of Ubuntu different from 24.04 (for example, if you or your hoster do not have the required image), you can disable version checking by passing the parameter --without-check
+If you need to install on a version of Ubuntu different from 24.04 (for example, if you or your hoster do not have the required image), you can disable the version check by passing the parameter --without-check

-You can connect the domain later by making an A-record and re-running the installer Ā”from the same folder from which it was run during the initial installation!
+You can connect a domain later by creating an A-record and rerunning the installer from the same folder from which it was initially run!

 3. Open a terminal under root or sudo-user and execute: